rsdoiel/mkpage/docs/frontmatter.md

 ### DESCRIPTION

-frontmatter extracts a front matter from a Markdown file.
+*frontmatter* extracts a front matter from a Markdown file.
 If no front matter is present then an empty file is returned.
-NOTE: frontmatter doesn't process the front matter it only extracts it.
-You'll need to process it with another tool.
+Note *frontmatter* doesn't process the data extracted.
+It returns it unprocessed.
+Other tools can be used to process the front matter appropriately.
+By default *frontmatter* reads from standard in and writes to standard out.
+This makes it very suitable for pipeline processing or for passing JSON formatted front matter back to *mkpage* for integration into the templates processed.

 ### OPTIONS